prooph/proophessor-do/README.md

 Note: Some tasks depend on others and some can be split into sub tasks.
 Let's discuss this in the issues.
 And of course you can also work together.
 Sharing work doubles knowledge!

+## HALL OF FAME

-### A successfully merged pull request will add you to the HALL OF FAME!
+A successfully merged pull request will add you to the HALL OF FAME!

-## Features
+### Features

 - [ ] [Mark a todo as done](https://github.com/prooph/proophessor-do/issues/1) - done by [your name here]
 - [ ] [Reopen a todo](https://github.com/prooph/proophessor-do/issues/2) - done by [your name here]